dplochcoder/hkspoilerviewer/README.md

 ## Exclusions

-Several types of checks are excluded from search results by default; you can un-exclude them by disabling them in the Exclusions section.
+Several types of checks are excluded from search results by default; you can un-exclude them by checking them in the Exclusions section at the bottom.

 ### Vanilla (#)